Signs of a Toxic Company Culture While Interviewing

 Here’s a scenario that’s happened to many of us.
 You start a new job and you’re excited about what’s ahead.
 You may be making more money, gaining a higher position, or working for the company of your dreams.

 But then, the “honeymoon” period ends, and you realize that things aren’t as good as you thought they’d be.
 You may see that the company culture is downright toxic and soon, you’re looking for a new job.
-In fact, 1 in 5 Americans quit their jobs over the past 5 years due to their workplace being toxic.
+In fact, 40% of employees consider leaving their companies due to their workplace being toxic.

 The importance of a strong corporate culture cannot be overstated.
 Was there a way this situation could be avoided?
-At Empire Resume, we want you to be aware of these 9 signs that you may be interviewing for a job at a company with a toxic company culture.
+We want you to be aware of these 9 signs that you may be interviewing for a job at a company with a toxic company culture.

 9 Warning Signs to Watch for in Interviews

 Good communication is at the core of any well-functioning workplace.
 Pay attention to the communications you receive from the employer regarding your interview.
 Are you confused about where to show up on the day of your interview?
 Did they tell you whom to ask for when you arrive?
 Do you know how long the interview will last?